Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Embedding nonlinear excitations in the spinor system

 \subsection{Vortex-bright spinor ansatz and BdG approach}

-Initially [Sec.~\ref{sec:results}], we focus on obtaining stationary solutions of the spinor system of Eqs.~(\ref{psi_plus})-(\ref{psi_minus}) in the form of vortex-bright (VB) solitons~\cite{law2010stable,pola2012vortex,kevrekidis2016solitons,mukherjee2020quench} by utilizing a Newton-Krylov iterative scheme~\cite{kelley2003solving}.
-Specifically, in order to introduce a vortex (V) of charge $S$ and a bright (B) soliton in the desired $m_{F}$ component, the following ansatz is applied to the relevant wavefunctions
+Initially [Sec.~\ref{sec:results}], we focus on obtaining stationary solutions of the spinor system of Eqs.~(\ref{psi_plus})-(\ref{psi_minus}) in the form of vortex-bright (VB) solitons~\cite{law2010stable,pola2012vortex,kevrekidis2016solitons,mukherjee2020quench} that can occupy all three hyperfine components by utilizing a Newton-Krylov iterative scheme~\cite{kelley2003solving}.
+Specifically, in order to introduce a vortex (V) of charge $S$ and a bright (B) soliton in the desired $m_{F}$ component, the following ansatz is applied to the relevant wave functions

-In Eq.~(\ref{vortex}), $\mathcal{H}_m(x)=\left(-1 \right)^m e^{x^2}\frac{d^m}{dx^m} e^{-x^2}$ and $\mathcal{H}_n(y)=\left(-1 \right)^n e^{y^2}\frac{d^n}{dy^n} e^{-y^2}$ are the Hermite polynomials.
-A singly quantized vortex can be obtained by employing as an initial guess the $(m,n)=(1,0)$ polynomial namely the first excited state for the real part of the relevant wavefunction, and the $(m,n)=(0,1)$ for the imaginary part, respectively.
+In Eq.~(\ref{vortex}), $\mathcal{H}_m(x)=\left(-1 \right)^m e^{x^2}\frac{d^m}{dx^m} e^{-x^2}$ and $\mathcal{H}_n(y)=\left(-1 \right)^n e^{y^2}\frac{d^n}{dy^n} e^{-y^2}$ are the mth- and nth-order Hermite polynomials respectively.
+A singly quantized vortex can be obtained by employing as an initial guess the $(m,n)=(1,0)$ polynomial namely the first excited state for the real part of the relevant wave function, and the $(m,n)=(0,1)$ for the imaginary part, respectively.
 In a similar vein, e.g. a doulby quantized vortex ($S=2$) is realized by a suitable combination of $(m,n)$ i.e. by using $(m,n)=(2,0)-(0,2)$ for the real part, while $(m,n)=2 (1,1)$ for the imaginary one.
 Subsequently, in sections~\ref{sec:results} and \ref{quenches}, the stability properties and the quench-induced dynamics of the previously identified equilibrium states are investigated.
 Notice that we restrict our investigations to the case where the components contain vortices of the same charge $S$.
 However, it would be worthwhile to consider in the future also cases in which e.g. the symmetric spin states include oppositely charged vortices in order to unravel the creation of patterns analogous to the monopoles appearing in three-dimensions.

 For studying the stability of the VBV and BVB configurations found herein, a spectral BdG analysis suitably generalized for 2D spinorial BECs is performed~\cite{skryabin2000instabilities,frantzeskakis2015defocusing,kevrekidis2016solitons,katsimiga2021phase}.
-In delineating the latter, we note that it consists of perturbing the iteratively identified stationary states, $\Psi^0_{m_F}$, of each phase via the ansatz
+In delineating the latter, we note that it consists of perturbing the iteratively identified stationary states, $\Psi^0_{m_F}(x,y)$, of each phase via the ansatz